 - Born September 19, 1983 in Livonia, MI USA

-Knuckleballer Charlie Haeger has pitched some major league games each season starting in 2006.
-As of the start of 2010 he was part of the Los Angeles Dodgers starting rotation.
-As with most knuckleballers, his outings can be highly unpredictable, with some of them tremendous successes and other flops.
+Knuckleballer Charlie Haeger pitched some major league games each season starting in 2006 until 2010, when he started the season as part of the Los Angeles Dodgers starting rotation.
+As with most knuckleballers, his outings could be highly unpredictable, with some of them tremendous successes and other flops.

 In 2004, he worked with the Bristol White Sox (1-6, 5.02) and the Kannapolis Intimidators (1-3, 2.01).
 He had a quite successful 2005 season, going 8-2 with a 3.20 ERA for the Class A Winston-Salem Warthogs before being promoted to the AA Birmingham Barons, where he posted a 6-3 record and had a 3.78 ERA.
 Overall, Haeger led the Sox farm system with 14 wins, and he struck out 112 batters in 26 starts.

 Haeger began the 2006 season with the AAA Charlotte Knights, where he went 3-0 with an 0.68 ERA and 31 strikeouts in 6 starts.
 Haeger was promoted to the majors in May to take the spot of the injured Jose Contreras in the White Sox rotation.
-After one start, he was returned to Charlotte, where he ended the season with a 14-6 record and a 3.07 ERA.
-In September, the Sox recalled him again, and he went 1-0 with a 1.29 ERA and 1 save out of the team's bullpen.
+After one start on May 10th, he was returned to Charlotte, where he ended the season with a 14-6 record and a 3.07 ERA.
+In September, the Sox called him up again, and he went 1-0 with a 1.29 ERA and 1 save out of the team's bullpen.
 Baseball America rated him the #19 prospect in the International League.